 These are general directions for using TrueStack Direct Connect to extend a Windows domain to an AWS Windows server.
 Contact TrueStack Support for help with TrueStack Direct Connect.
-TrueStack does not support Windows servers or provide any warranties or guarantees for the following directions.
 Any modifications made to a Windows domain should be done by a qualified technician.

-- First launch a new EC2 Windows Server 2012 R2 or 2016 instance in your AWS account and add it to the TrueStack security group.
+- Then launch a new Windows Server 2012 R2 or 2016 instance in your cloud account and add it to the TrueStack security group.